BackForth/Backc/README.md

 # Backc
 The Bytecode Compiler for Back
-Back is Concurrent Forth implementation, have fun
+Back is a Concurrent Forth implementation, have fun

 right now, Backc has been almost completed, the only things missing are fixing the `send` and `recv` words, getting a new lexer, and maybe more words